smartdone/ethernaut-challenge/README.md

 # Run tests

 ```
-orge test --match-contract TelephoneTest -vvvv
+forge test --match-contract TelephoneTest -vvvv
 ```

-You can write your own challenge script in the `test`` directory
+You can write your own challenge script in the `test` directory

 # Challenge list